pacman82/odbc-api/Readme.md

 ### Warnings are logged

 ODBC calls produce a Result.
 If successful they may also produce any number of warnings.
-These are logged away using the `log` crate with the `warn` severity.
+Applications currently have no means to react to these warnings.
+They are logged using the `log` crate with the `warn` severity.
 Rust type systems would have been powerful enough to express the presence of warnings in the Return type, yet I did not want to loose out on simply using `?`-operator for error propagation.
 Also I never wanted to do something with these warnings besides logging them.
 Some overhead is introduced, as the messages for these warnings are allocated, even if you do not register a backend for the `log` crate at all.